Skip to main content

 Richmond

-One of Richmond’s most notable historical events occurred when American politician and orator Patrick Henry gave his famous “Give me liberty or give me death!” speech.
+One of Richmond’s Virginia most notable historical events occurred when American politician and orator Patrick Henry gave his famous “Give me liberty or give me death!” speech.
 Following the Revolutionary War, the city became a crucial point for industry and trade.
 Post-Civil War, Richmond was a major crossroads for railroad lines and home to the country’s first electric trolley system.

 There are many historic neighborhoods in Richmond, VA, but none are as steeped in unique history as Jackson Ward.
 Called both the “Harlem of the South” and “Black Wall Street” due to its thriving African American culture and self-sustaining economy, this district is listed on the National Register of Historic Places and is designated a National Historic Landmark.
 Jackson Ward was founded in 1871 when African Americans started businesses to defy discriminatory practices that excluded them from white-owned businesses.
 By the turn of the 20th century, Jackson Ward became synonymous with Black entrepreneurship.